Optimal Algorithms for Online Convex Optimization with Adversarial Constraints: Introduction

+Let $\mathcal{X}^\star$ be the feasible set consisting of all admissible actions that satisfy all constraints $g_{t,i}(x) \leq 0, \ i \in [k], t\in [T]$.
+Under the standard assumption that $\mathcal{X}^\star$ is not empty, the goal is to design an online policy to simultaneously achieve a small regret \eqref{intro-regret-def} with respect to any admissible benchmark $x^\star \in \mathcal{X}^\star$ and a small CCV \eqref{intro-gen-oco-goal}.
+We refer to this problem as the constrained OCO (COCO).
+The assumption $\mathcal{X}^\star \neq \emptyset $ will be relaxed in Section \ref{simul_constr} for the Online Constraint Satisfaction (OCS) problem where the cost functions are set to zero, and the objective is to minimize just the CCV.

-Variants of the above problem arise in many applications, including online portfolio optimization with risk constraints, online resource allocation (\emph{e.g.,} CPU, memory, bandwidth) in cloud computing with time-varying demands, pay-per-click online ad markets with budget constraints \citep{georgios-cautious}, online recommendation systems, dynamic pricing, revenue management, robotics and path planning problems, and multi-armed bandits with fairness constraints \citep{sinha2023banditq}.
-Constrained optimization problems with a huge set of constraints can also be conveniently formulated in this framework.
-The necessity for revealing the constraints sequentially may arise, \emph{e.g.,} in communication-constrained settings, where it might be infeasible to reveal all constraints which define the feasible set (\emph{e.g.,} combinatorial auctions).
-To further motivate the problem, we now introduce a convex optimization over a hidden constraint set, which we call the \textsc{Hidden Set} problem. \paragraph{The \textsc{Hidden Set} Problem:} Let $\Omega$ be an \emph{admissible} set of actions which is known to the policy.
-Let $\Omega^*$, called the \emph{feasible} set, be a closed and convex subset of $\Omega$.
-Due to a large number of defining constraints, the feasible set $\Omega^*$ is too complex to communicate to the policy \emph{a priori}.
-However, an efficient separation oracle for $\Omega^*$ is assumed to be available.
-On the $t$\textsuperscript{th} round, the policy first selects an admissible action $x_t \in \Omega$ and then, the adversary reveals a convex cost function $f_t$ and \emph{some} convex constraint of the form $g_t(x) \leq 0,$ which contains the unknown feasible set $\Omega^*$.
-As an example, the constraints could come from the separation oracle that, if $x_t$ is infeasible, outputs a hyperplane separating the current action $x_t \in \Omega$ and the hidden feasible set $\Omega^*$.
-The objective of the policy is to perform as well as any action from the hidden feasible set $\Omega^*$ in terms of the regret and the cumulative constraint violation metrics.
+COCO arises in many applications, including online portfolio optimization with risk constraints, resource allocation in cloud computing with time-varying demands, pay-per-click online ad markets with budget constraints \citep{georgios-cautious}, online recommendation systems, dynamic pricing, revenue management, robotics and path planning problems, and multi-armed bandits with fairness constraints \citep{sinha2023banditq}.
+The necessity for revealing the constraints sequentially may also arise, \emph{e.g.,} in communication-limited settings, where it might be infeasible to reveal all constraints defining the feasible set at a time (\emph{e.g.,} combinatorial auctions).
+See Section \ref{expts} for an application of the COCO framework in fraud detection which involves binary classification with a highly-imbalanced dataset.